๐พ Auto-Save: Your work is automatically saved as you type. You can close the browser and come back later.

 Part 3 โ Peer Feedback Sheet

-Complete one per team you observe.
+Complete one per team you give feedback to.
 Use specific, constructive language.

 Rubric Scores

-Circle or click a score for each criterion.
+Score each section as you listen.
 3 = Strong, 2 = Developing, 1 = Weak.

 Problem Clarity